sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 {{<named-listing
 name="commit-code-outline">}}
-function create-content-snapshot:
+# function create-content-snapshot:
-parameters: dir-content
+#   params:   dir-content
-returns: pointer-to-snapshot
+#   returns:  pointer-to-snapshot

-function extend-commit-history-graph:
+# function extend-commit-history-graph:
-parameters: commit-history-graph, pointer-to-snapshot
+#   params:   commit-history-graph, pointer-to-snapshot
-returns: commit-history-graph
+#   returns:  commit-history-graph

 # and then

-commit = extend-history-graph( create-content-snapshot( ... ), ... )
+commit = extend-history-graph( ... , create-content-snapshot( ... ) )
 {{</named-listing>}}

 On each `commit`, `create-content-snapshot` function creates a new snapshot and feeds it to the